Enquire

 Getting Away

-By road: There is a ferry from Stornaway to Ullapool.
+By road: There is a ferry from Stornoway to Ullapool.
 Ullapool is just under 4.5 hours’ drive north of Glasgow or Inverness is just under 1.5 hours’ drive southeast.

 By public transport: There are buses from Ullapool Ferry Terminal to Inverness and then trains from Inverness.
 Check traveline.info for the latest public transport information.

-By air: There are flights from Stornaway direct to Manchester, Glasgow and Edinburgh.
+By air: There are flights from Stornoway direct to Manchester, Glasgow and Edinburgh.

 Evening meals and lunches